Jason Puncheon: Loan to Huddersfield Town

 On 4 January 2019, Puncheon signed for Premier League club Huddersfield Town on loan until the end of the season.

-Pafos
+Cyprus

 In August 2019, Puncheon completed a move to Cypriot football with First Division side Pafos.
+After three seasons with the club, he moved to Anorthosis Famagusta, where he spent one season before retiring in 2023.

+After a year in management, Puncheon briefly came out of retirement to play for fifth tier side Kissos Kissonergas.

+Managerial career

+Peyia 2014

+Puncheon was appointed head coach of Cypriot Second Division club Peyia 2014 ahead of the 2023–24 season.
+He left the role at the end of January in his first season.

+AEZ Zakakiou

+On 10 February 2024, Puncheon was appointed head coach of Cypriot First Division club AEZ Zakakiou.
+He was sacked less than one month later after failing to win any of his first seven games.

+Ayia Napa

+On 29 October 2024, Puncheon was appointed manager of Second Division side Ayia Napa on a contract until the end of the season.
+On 19 November, it was announced that Puncheon's contract had been mutually terminated, having won both his games in charge with no goals conceded.

+Akritas Chlorakas

+On 20 November 2024, a day after leaving Ayia Napa, Puncheon was appointed head coach of Akritas Chlorakas.
+Akritas finished third in the table in the 2024–25 season, earning promotion to the First Division, with Puncheon winning the PASP Second Division Manager of the Season award.
+However, in June 2025, he was forced to resign as he did not have a UEFA Pro Licence, which is mandatory for all Cypriot First Division head coaches.
+He was unable to obtain special dispensation from the Cyprus Football Association, despite his previous experience managing in the top-flight with AEZ.

 Personal life

-Puncheon is of Jamaican descent and is eligible for the Jamaica national football team.
+Puncheon is of Jamaican descent and was eligible for the Jamaica national football team.

 In December 2017, Puncheon was arrested and charged with possession of an offensive weapon, common assault, and a public order offence of "causing fear or provocation of violence" after a fight outside a nightclub in Reigate.
 On 5 January 2018, Puncheon appeared in court where he denied the charge of assault.
 The charge of possessing an offensive weapon was withdrawn and he was bailed to appear again in court on 4 June.
 He later changed his plea to guilty and was given a community order requiring him to carry out 210 hours of unpaid work, and pay the doorman involved £250 compensation.